LIJIAWEI040301/Bert-for-protein-classification-based-on-Pro_Bert/README.md

+# Pro_Bert Classification

-It is based on Pro_Bert and classification by softmax I am coding...
+This project is based on [Pro_Bert](https://huggingface.co/Rostlab/prot_bert) and uses softmax for classification.